 INFORMATION ABOUT IN-PERSON INSTRUCTION @ PAA

-For students who decide to come into the studio for in-person classes, we plan to implement the following procedures in an effort to keep everyone safe:
+For students who decide to come into the studio for in-person classes, we plan to implement the following procedures to keep everyone safe:

-1. Mask wearing will be strictly enforced.
+1. PAA will strictly enforce mask-wearing.
 Students will be required to put on a mask before entering the building.
-Masks must be worn covering both the nose and the mouth.
+Masks must cover both the nose and the mouth.
 No exceptions.
-If you feel that you need air, please step outside of the building to a secluded area before removing your mask.
+If you need air, please step outside of the building to a secluded area before removing your mask.

 2. We will have more air filtration machines with HEPA filters, in addition to the Molekule air filter we use currently.
 Each additional machine will also run at all times in the studio to promote better air quality.
-Additionally, we are looking into purchasing an excimer lamp that uses 222nm Far-UVC light which eliminates 99.98% of the world’s most harmful bacteria, viruses, and spores at 10,000 cfm in an airstream.
+Additionally, we are looking to purchase an excimer lamp that uses 222nm Far-UVC light, eliminating 99.98% of the world’s most harmful bacteria, viruses, and spores at 10,000 cfm in an airstream.

-This lamp is safer than conventional UVC germicidal lamps ( 254nm ), as it is unable to penetrate deep into human tissues.
+This lamp is safer than conventional UVC germicidal lamps ( 254nm ), as it cannot penetrate deep into human tissues.

-Conventional UVC lamps emit 254nm which is highly dangerous for not only the eyes, but the skin as well – we will never use this option in our studios.
+Conventional UVC lamps emit 254nm, which is highly dangerous for the eyes and skin – we will never use this option in our studios.

-The human-safe Far-UVC lamp will be installed in our air duct to ensure the constant circulation of fresh, clean air.
+PAA will install the human-safe Far-UVC lamp in our air duct to ensure the constant circulation of fresh, clean air.

-**Please consider donating to our fund hoping to raise money for this highly advanced and efficient equipment.
-Our goal is to create the safest study environment possible so you do not have to choose between worrying about your health or your studies.**
+**Please consider donating to our fund, We hope to raise money for this highly advanced and efficient equipment.
+Our goal is to create the safest study environment possible, so you do not have to choose between worrying about your health or your studies.**

 4. Students will be encouraged to wait to enter the building until one minute after the previous person has entered.
 Only one person should use either the staircase or the elevator at a time.

-5. Doors to the studio will be propped open at the start and end of classes to minimize crowding as students enter and leave the studio and to increase air flow.
+5. Doors to the studio will be propped open at the start and end of classes to minimize crowding as students enter and leave the studio and increase airflow.

 7. Touchless soap dispensers will be installed in bathrooms and by the studio sink.

-8. The amount of people in the studio at one time will be strictly limited to no more than 15, in order to promote an 8-10 ft social distance between students.
+8. PAA will strictly limit the number of people in the studio at one time to no more than 15 to promote an 8-10 ft social distance between students.

-9. Easels will be positioned at designated stations on the floor to facilitate social distancing of 8-10 feet.
+9. Easels will be positioned at designated stations on the floor to facilitate 8-10 feet of social distancing.

-10. During the pandemic, no students will be allowed to leave materials in the studio.
-Students must bring in and take home their art work and art supplies each day.
-There will be no shared supplies available in the studio (other than children’s art supplies which will be sanitized thoroughly after use).
+10. Students are encouraged to remove their materials from the building each day.
+There are no shared supplies available in the studio (other than children’s art supplies which PAA will sanitize thoroughly after use).
 If you see supplies out, please do not use them as they are the personal supplies of Academy employees.
-We recommend a portfolio folder for drawings and a box or bag for canvases.
-Supplies can be carried in an art tool box or a rolling bin.
+We recommend a portfolio case for drawings and a box or bag for canvases.
+Students can carry supplies in an art toolbox or a rolling bin.

-12. ABSOLUTELY NO EATING OR DRINKING IN THE BUILDING.
-Students must step outside the building to eat or drink anything, including water.
+12. PAA will limit eating and drinking in the building when possible.
 Masks are required in the building at all times.
 THE USE OF ACADEMY DISHWARE (I.E CUPS, MUGS, PLATES, SILVERWARE) IS NOT PERMITTED AT ANY TIME.

 13. Students and staff will not be allowed in the studio if they have any symptoms of illness.
 If you become ill, you must inform studio staff immediately.
-All students will be notified if any student or staff member becomes ill with confirmed COVID or possible COVID symptoms.
+PAA will notify all students if any student or staff member becomes sick with confirmed COVID or possible COVID symptoms.
 These include: